 Two sedimentary units that were only found in the polygon centre (Core C) and the rim-to-pond transition zone (Section B) can be distinguished on the basis of the various parameters described above, while the rim section (Section A) has a different composition.
-We defined the boundary between these units (Fig. 4) on the basis of the diatom NMDS analysis (Fig. 9).
+We defined the boundary between these units (Fig. 5) on the basis of the diatom NMDS analysis (Fig. A7).
 Meaningful sediment parameters (EMs, moss taxa, pollen taxa, non-pollen palynomorphs) were superimposed on the NMDS plot.
-An obvious relationship exists between diatom assemblages and these superimposed parameters, indicating that the diatom spectra are related to the end-member scores and to the relative abundances of Scorpidium scorpioides, Meesia triquetra, Hamatocaulis vernicosus, the green algae Botryococcus, and the Alnus fruticosa type pollen.
+An obvious relationship exists between diatom assemblages and these superimposed parameters, indicating that the diatom spectra are related to the endmember scores and to the relative abundances of Scorpid-ium scorpioides, Meesia triquetra, Hamatocaulis vernicosus, the green algae Botryococcus, and the Alnus fruticosa-type pollen.

-Unit 1 (Subunit 1.1: Core C, 27-24 cm core length and Section B 50.6-43.7 cm depth Subunit 1.2: Core C 14-9 cm core length and Section B, 27.6-16.1 cm depth.
-Subunit 1.3: Core C 3-0 cm core length and Section B 9.2-0 cm depth) is characterized by high scores for the residual member (RM) indicating a mixture of grain-size fractions.
+Unit 1 is characterized by high scores for the residual member (RM), which is indicated by a mixture of grain-size fractions.
+Unit 1 can be divided into three subunits for Core B and Section B: Subunit 1.1 (Core C, 27-24 cm core length and Section B, 50.6-43.7 cm depth), Subunit 1.2 (Core C, 14-9 cm core length and Section B, 27.6-16.1 cm depth), and Subunit 1.3 (Core C, 3-0 cm core length and Section B, 9.2-0 cm depth).

 Both the TOC content and the TOC/TN ratio are quite high in these units.
-Scorpidium and some Drepanocladus species dominate the moss spectrum.
+Scorpidium, and some Drepanocladus species dominate the moss spectrum.
 In contrast, Meesia triquetra is only found in small quantities.
-Furthermore, Unit 1 is characterized by a dominance of epiphytic diatoms such as Tabellaria flocculosa, Achnanthidium minutissimum, and several Eunotia taxa (Figs. 8, 9).
+Furthermore, Unit 1 is characterized by a dominance of epiphytic diatoms such as Tabellaria flocculosa, Achnanthidium minutissimum, and several Eunotia taxa (Figs. 8 and 9).
 Alnus fruticosa-type pollen is abundant.
 Despite of these common features, each subunit (1.1, 1.2, and 1.3) has some specific characteristics that occur in both Core C and Section B. Drepanocladus cossonii is abundant in the samples from Subunit 1.1.
-They also contain large quantities of non-determined mosses (approximately 45% of the total moos remains), which could 5 also belong to the Drepanocladus genus.
-Subunit 1.2 contains a large proportion of Scorpidium scorpioides (40 %), but low abundances of Meesia triquetra.
-Subunit 1.3 is dominated by Scorpidium (95-100 %) in Core C, but the Scorpidium content in Section B is rather low (ranging from 86 % at 8 cm, to 4 % 1.2 cm) while other Amblystegiaceae were more abundant.
+They also contain large quantities of non-determined mosses (approximately 45% of the total moss remains), which could also belong to the Drepanocladus genus.
+Subunit 1.2 contains a large proportion of Scorpidium scorpioides (40%), but low abundances of Meesia triquetra.
+Subunit 1.3 is dominated by Scorpidium (95-100%) in Core C, but the